Tori Hudson, ND

 The first line of information is the patient’s subjective perceptions.
 There are some objective criteria that are helpful and needed in order to define constipation as a clinical entity.
 Currently, there is a standard of two or more of the following symptoms that an individual experiences for 3 or more months without the use of laxatives:

 All studies are seemingly in agreement that significantly more women than men report constipation and that the prevalence increases with age.1 Constipation was three times more common in women and, after age 65, it was 8% in women and 4% in men.
 In 1990, the first National Health and Nutrition Examination Survey reported a higher incidence of 12.8% in the general population with the ratio of women to men being more than 2 to 1 (18.2% vs 7%).2 For men and women over 60, it affected 25.3%.
-Pregnant women frequently have problems with constipation with as many as 38% suffering from it with majority of problems in the third trimester and persisting for several months.
+Pregnant women frequently have problems with constipation with as many as 38% suffering from it with majority of problems occurring in the third trimester and persisting for several months.
 Pregnancy and vaginal delivery may also have long lasting adverse effects on bowel function by weakening the pelvic floor muscles.

 Most cases of constipation result from no identifiable specific cause (idiopathic).
 This is described as primary constipation and is divided into two types- delayed transit time and outlet obstruction associated with some kind of anorectal dysfunction.
 Typical symptoms reported by the patient are pain or straining during defecation.
 Secondary constipation is due to dietary problems, lack of exercise, lack of enough water intake, laxative abuse, medications, surgeries, or other causes.
 Most of the cases of constipation are idiopathic and do not involve serious disorders.